ualib/agda-algebras/algebras_in_lean.rst

 Subalgebras in Lean
 ---------------------

+The code described in this section is found in the file ``subuniverse.lean`` in the ``src`` directory of (the ``dev_wjd`` branch of) the lean-ualib_ repository.

 We will cover subalgebra generation in Lean_, using inductive types, in :numref:`Section %s <subalgebras-in-lean2>`.
 In this section we mere show how to use Lean_ to formally define a subalgebra and test whether a subset is a subuniverse.

-(The code described in this section is found in the file ``subuniverse.lean`` in the ``src`` directory of the lean-ualib_ repository.)

 We start by importing the definitions described above so that we have signatures and algebras available.
 We will also need to import the set.lean_ file from the mathlib_ library.
 We satisfy these requirements as follows: